uniVocity/univocity-examples/src/test/resources/README_template.md

 In many situations having functions in isolation is insufficient to handle more complex data mappings.
 There are cases when information must processed in multiple steps, or the value of one or more functions must be determined from the state of an object.
-To handle such cases, uniVocity lets you annotate multiple methods of your classes with the `@FunctionWrapper` annotation.
+To handle such cases, uniVocity lets you annotate multiple methods of your classes with the @@LINK(FunctionWrapper) annotation.

-In the following example, we use an instance of the [NameSpliter](./src/test/java/com/univocity/examples/NameSplitter.java) class.
+In the following example, we use an instance of the @@LINK(NameSplitter) class.
-It will be used split Strings between commas and assign a numeric value to each unique String.
-The numeric values that represent each component of the input String will then be concatenated with the pipe character.
+It will be used split `String`s between commas and assign a numeric value to each unique `String`.
+The numeric values that represent each component of the input `String` will then be concatenated with the pipe character.
 The `toCodes` method of this class is annotated with
 `@FunctionWrapper(scope = EngineScope.APPLICATION)`, and uniVocity will create a function with it so it can be used as a function in mappings:

 @@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001Basics.example007ObjectsWithFunctions)

-In the example above, `engine.addFunctions(splitter)` will create a function named *toCodes* in the engine.
+In the example above, `engine.addFunctions(splitter)` will create a function named `toCodes` in the engine.
 It is just a wrapper around the original method of the *splitter* instance.
 The mapping declaring `copy("Long_Desc").to("description").readingWith("toCodes")` will send the original food descriptions to this *toCodes* function and the result will be written to the destination field *description*.